MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Get-SmbClientCertificateMapping.md

 ### -DisplayName

-Specifies a friendly name to display for the mapping.
+Specifies the friendly name of the certificate.

 ```yaml
 Type: String[]